kokkos/kokkos-fft/docs/index.rst

 .. note::

-   We assume that the backend FFT libraries are appropriately installed on the system.
+   It is assumed that backend FFT libraries are appropriately installed on the system.

 .. toctree::